pybites/pybites.github.io-source/content/django-rest-tips-api.md

 ### Pull in the Django API code

-Not part of the guide, but we need to pull in our code from Github.
-In `$HOME`:
+Not part of the guide, but at this point I pulled in our code from Github saving it to my `$HOME` folder:

 	git clone https://github.com/pybites/tips_api
 	cd tips_api